UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 }
 ```

-### Aggregating and summarising
+### Aggregating

-To get rid of measurement errors and get a general understanding of UnitTestBot efficiency we average the statistics over the runs during one night.

 The `build_aggregated_data.py` script gathers the results for several nights.
-The summarised results for each of the nights are put together into one array.
+The collected results for each of the nights are put together into one array.
 You can specify the period for aggregating.
 It is useful for visualising or finding statistical characteristics of UnitTestBot performance, e.g. the median or max/min values.

 To run aggregating you should provide the input.